Tyler-Lowe/weekend-server-calculator/README.md

 ## Usage
-2-input calculator used form addition, subtraction, multiplication, and division.
+2-input calculator used for addition, subtraction, multiplication, and division.